-The Community theme guiding the Oaks programming for 2021-2022 is Emerging Adulthood.
+The Community theme guiding the Oaks programming is Emerging Adulthood.
 The theme has a three-pronged focus: thrive, information literacy, and community and civic engagement.

 When students move into on-campus apartments, they’re forced to reckon with “adult behaviors.”
 Oaks residents are living independently, studying abroad, conducting undergraduate research, taking on leadership positions, working at internships, and engaging in deep inquiry in their majors.
 They’re also learning to live independently.
 And according to a study that analyzed 5,000 tweets that incorporated the hashtag “adulting,” that’s not a bad thing.
 “Are you surprised to see that the most common sentiment expressed by ‘adulters’ is positive?
 Adulting is a source of pride” (Risdal, 2016).